University of Nottingham's Culture and Languages Magazine

 "Huzun" is a Turkish word that means sadness or melancholy, but it has a richer connotation in Turkish culture, specifically referring to a collective complex emotion related to the history and mental state of the city.

 But I think that huzun does not only exist among Turks.
 When I try to conceive the outline of Istanbul in my mind through Pamuk’s words, I gradually realise my deviation.
 Because the harder I think, the more details I get involved with, the closer the image I envision is to the appearance of my hometown.
 The difference is that the hometown that I am familiar with has been completely erased by people, and the brand-new buildings are built on this ruin, which is no different from any other modern cities in the world.
-Those buildings that retain the memories of a generation, those landmarks that have witnessed the changes of the times, and those who have loved and hated when they were young, have all become dust in history, but only in the memories of our generation.
-The existence of this kind of memory is so fragile that we don't seem to remember where we come from.
+Those buildings that retain the memories of a generation, those landmarks that have witnessed the changes of the times, and those who have loved and hated when they were young, have all become dust in history, but only in the memories of my generation.
+The existence of this kind of memory is so fragile that our generation doesn't seem to remember where it has come from.
 Nothing is left for reference.
 We have become rootless people.
 That is the reason why we are confused and panicked.
 Like the people of Istanbul, we carry thousands of years of glorious history and culture.

 The long history of Istanbul has not destroyed this, and neither have the countless wars and rules.
-But we fell a thousand feet in the 19th and 20th centuries.
+But we, as the people of Istanbul, fell a thousand feet in the 19th and 20th centuries.
 Quoting Pamuk’s words in the book: “This place has never been so poor, dilapidated and isolated in her 2,000-year history.”
-Then, we destroyed everything in the Revolution in the 1920s.
-And now, after experiencing a vigorous era, we seem to fall into a “huzun” mood.
+Then, everything was destroyed in the Revolution in the 1920s.
+And now, after experiencing a vigorous era, the people of Istanbul seem to fall into a “huzun” mood.
 Our architecture, our culture, our faith, everything is changing so quickly.
 But how much have we changed?
 Where should we, the nation, go?

-And the so-called “huzun” lies in the fact that we no longer love our cities anymore.
+And the so-called “huzun” lies in the fact that we no longer love our cities.

-Image courtesy of Shanghai People's Publishing House.
+Header Image courtesy of bulbapp.io.

 Barbara Dawson